vub-hpc/cesm-config/README.md

-# CESM/CIME configuration for SISC
+# CESM/CIME configuration for SISC HPC

 CESM/CIME is used directly from the source code.
 Researches will clone some release or development version of CESM, grab additional sources for CIME in external repos and use that ensemble to create, build and run simulations (*aka* cases).
 Therefore, it is not possible to seamlesly adapt the software to our clusters.
 Users have to manually add the configuration settings and any other modification needed to use CESM in our clusters.